MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 * **replacementValue:** "888"
 * **Expression output:** 888 Tremont Street

-Here is another example where the domain suffix from a UPN is replaced with an empty string to generate login ID without domain suffix.
+Here's another example where the domain suffix from a UPN is replaced with an empty string to generate login ID without domain suffix.

 `Replace([userPrincipalName], , "(?<Suffix>@(.)*)", "Suffix", "", , )`